All Episodes

 Please take them down.

-And then she updated her demand by saying, quote, there's been full cooperation from every company I've contacted so far regarding the enforcement of their social media policies in terms of service on the gross exploitation of Charlie Kirk's assassination, as well as posts inciting violence against other conservative leaders and our president.
+And then she updated her demand by saying, quote, there has been full cooperation from every company I've contacted so far regarding the enforcement of their social media policies in terms of service on the gross exploitation of Charlie Kirk's assassination, as well as posts inciting violence against other conservative leaders and our president.

 I want to thank TikTok, Roblox, the FCC, and others who are working to ensure dignity and respect during this time.